vivekanand1101/lotd/go/get_json.md

 ```

-Point to be noted is, the first character should be capital of Github{} so that
+Point to be noted is, the first character should be capital of Github{} elements so that
 it can be printed